MickeMakaron/ShankBot/README.md

 ## Code details
-The code is split up into modules.
+The code is split up by header and source files.
+These are divided further by namespaces.

 ### Directory structure
 > **incl** - Header files and namespace folders.